-Donald Trump Caught Google Off Guard With Bogus Claim It’s Building A Coronavirus Website
+Donald Trump Caught Google Off Guard With Claim It’s Building A Coronavirus Website

 “Google is going to develop a website — it’s going to be very quickly done, unlike websites of the past — to determine if a test is warranted and to facilitate testing at a nearby convenient location,” Trump said.
 “We have many, many locations behind us, by the way.
 We cover this country and large parts of the world, by the way.
 We’re not gonna be talking about the world right now, but we cover very, very strongly our country.
 Stores in virtually every location.
 Google has 1,700 engineers working on this right now.
 They have made tremendous progress.”

-In reality, a sister company of Google called Verity, which falls under the Alphabet corporate umbrella, is building a website for the Bay Area that would help triage people in the area for testing.
+In reality, a sister company of Google called Verity, which falls under the Alphabet corporate umbrella, is building a website that would help triage people in the area for testing.
+Said site was initially planned to target the Bay Area.

 The website was intended to be made available to healthcare workers and not the general public, but after Trump’s announcement, the company decided to make it available to everyone.
 A spokesperson also said that they hope now to roll it out beyond the Bay Area.